simonw/git-history/README.md

 If the data in your repository is a CSV or TSV file you can process it by adding the `--csv` option.
 This will attempt to detect which delimiter is used by the file, so the same option works for both comma- and tab-separated values.

     git-history file trees.db trees.csv --id TreeID

+You can also specify the CSV dialect using the `--dialect` option.

 ### Custom conversions using --convert